The Inuit Writer and cultural activist was a man capable of great wisdom and generosity to friends – whatever their heritage.

 Whenever I visited Anoee, I felt overwhelmed by his family’s hospitality.
 On my first visit, I knocked at the door (a formal habit that I later unlearned), brushed the snow off my sealskin kamiks and edged inside.
 The porch contained an unfinished wooden shelf unit that looked like a shop project from school, loaded down with the kinds of odds and ends that are essential to Northern settlement life: a litre of 10W 30 oil, two recycled NGK9BR spark plugs, a drive belt for a Yamaha 340 snowmobile, snow knife, a well-used Coleman stove, a can of Naptha, a greasy toolbox, and a handful of .22 calibre bullets.

 During other visits, I would be ushered to his bedroom, where I often found Anoee reclining upon a single, well-worn mattress, no box-spring thank you, upon the floor.
 His CB radio would be squawking out messages from settlements and camps across the North.
 The aroma that wafted from his old corncob pipe permeated his room.
-Anoee carefully blended a mix of store-bought pipe tobacco and a crop of low bush cranberry leaves in his closet which had been harvested at a precise time each fall, so that even in darkest January, the effect upon the senses was like walking on the autumn tundra.
+Anoee carefully blended Erinmore flake pipe tobacco with a crop of low bush cranberry leaves which had been harvested at a precise time each fall, then they were roasted and cut so that even in darkest January, the effect upon the senses was like walking on the autumn tundra.

 Elisapee phoned to tell us that Martina’s answer was an enthusiastic “Yes!”
 Our son was baptized by the Reverend Armand Tagoona in Rankin Inlet.
 The relationship between Tagoona and Anoee had been a long and close one.
 As he poured the holy water gently over the baby’s head, Armand smiled and whispered, “Welcome back my friend.”